The Failings of Annie Besant’s Pro-Israel and Jewish Nationalist Advocacy

 “I am very glad to welcome the association; it would indeed be splendid if some of the nation which ignorantly rejected the World-Teacher when He came to them, using the body of a Jewish disciple as His vehicle, should welcome Him on His return two thousand years later.
 Who knows what Word He may have for the ancient people to whom He came on His previous visit, when He manifested Himself in Palestine?
 Will He lift them up again among the nations of the world?
 St. Paul looked forward to such a revival of his people. and likened it to “life from the dead.” (see Theosophists Create New Jewish Sect: May 3 Jewish Telegraphic Agency Mail Service.)

-This isn’t Theosophy, and it sounds disrespectful.
-The failings of Annie Besant’s pro-Israel and Jewish nationalist advocacy is revealed to be built on her and Charles W. Leadbeater’s Christo-Theosophical messianic beliefs.
+This isn’t Theosophy, and it is not in keeping with the relationship between Theosophy and Jewish mysticism and esoteric tradition.
+The failings of Annie Besant’s pro-Israel and Jewish nationalist advocacy are revealed to be built on her and Charles W. Leadbeater’s Christo-Theosophical messianic beliefs.

 The Wikipedia page on Theosophy ignorantly describes a “Blavatskyan Theosophy.”
 It speaks of doctrinal debate and dispute between Theosophists, and labels those critics of later influences, as I am doing, as adherents of “Theosophical orthodoxy.”